mkissam/charm-gitlab-ce/README.md

 as a source for deployment.

-The default configuration used for this charm is providing the internal gitlab services includes in the all-in-one gitlab-ce image:
+The default configuration used for this charm is providing the internal gitlab services included in the all-in-one gitlab-ce image.

 ## Quickstart